-C.4.5 Impact Analysis: Proposed Project/Action
+C.4.5Impact Analysis: Proposed Project/Action

 As discussed in Section 4.2.1, all cultural resources in the APE for the proposed Project route are subject to Section 106 because a federal permit from the Forest Service is required to construct the transmission line using the proposed Project route.
 For cultural resources that cannot be avoided by the Project, NRHP eligibility must be evaluated and a determination of eligibility must be made by the Forest Service with concurrence by the SHPO.
-If cultural resources can be avoided, they need not be evaluated as stipulated in the Programmatic Agreement (PA) between the Forest Service, SHPO, and ACHP (U.S.D.A.
-Forest Service, 2001).
+If cultural resources can be avoided, they need not be evaluated as stipulated in the programmatic agreement between the Forest Service, SHPO, and ACHP.
 All cultural resources in the proposed Project route are also subject to CEQA.
 For cultural resources that cannot be avoided by the Project, CRHR eligibility must be evaluated.
-However, all resources determined eligible for the NRHP are automatically eligible for the CRHR and are, therefore, Historical Resources as defined by CEQA.
+However, all resources determined eligible for the NRHP are automatically eligible for the CRHR and are, therefore, Historical Resources as defined by CEOA.
 Significance Criteria CR1 (based on Section 106 of the NHPA) and Significance Criteria CR2 (based on CEQA) apply to all resources in the proposed Project route APE.
-Where effects/impacts on NRHP/CRHR-eligible resources would be adverse/significant, mitigation measures are necessary to reduce the effects/impacts.
+Where effects/impacts on NRHP/CRHR- eligible resources would be adverse/significant, mitigation measures are necessary to reduce the effects/impacts.